Phosphate-mining production is expected to grow by 2 percent through 2020. Find out which countries produced the most phosphate last year.

 Mine production: 140 million MT

-China’s phosphate-mining production increased in 2017 to reach 140 million MT, and has been well ahead of all other countries for a number of years.
+China’s phosphate-mining production increased in 2017 to reach 140 million MT, and has been well ahead of all other countries for years.
 However, China’s phosphate production in 2017 may have been overstated.
-According to industry analysts, the country produced just 85 million MT in 2017 instead of the 140 million MT reported by the government of China.
+According to industry analysts, the country produced just 85 million MT in 2017 instead of the 140 million MT reported by the government.

 For its 2017 estimate, the US Geological Survey used information from government sources in China.
 The country has 3.1 billion MT of phosphate in reserve, making its reserves the second largest in the world.
 According to Michael Rahm, vice president of Mosaic (NYSE:MOS), China may be facing a drop in output in the coming years due to environmental compliance costs, higher production costs and shutdowns due to pollution concerns.